Quickstart guide

 After setting up your development environment, the system automatically redirects you to the Feature Editor.

 Note: This is where you can add a title and description to your board view or widget.
-Users will see the title and description when they see your view or widget on the view or dashboards center.
+Users will see the title and description in the View or the Dashboard Center.

-2. You can update the feature's name, description, learn more from link, or feedback link.
-You can also choose whether or not you want to hide the board controls.
+You can update the feature's name, description, Learn More link, or Feedback link.
+You can also choose whether to hide the board controls.

-4. The tab will show you the initial example app and display Hello monday apps.
+The tab will display the initial example app and show Hello Monday Apps.

-5. You should now be able to load up the app for the first time using your tunnel URL.
-Pretty exciting!
+You should now be able to load the app for the first time using your tunnel URL.

 We've recently added an Attention Box element from our design elements to the app's initial load.
 It looks like this when you first open the app: